Hispanic and Latino Americans in San Francisco: Bay Area at large

 San Francisco Bay Area in general has a large Hispanic population at around 30%, represented at least 20% in every county, with Marin being the least in proportion.
 Hispanic population is heavily concentrated in the South Bay and East Bay in comparison to San Francisco's, which is a lower 16%.
 The Hispanic population has been in the Bay Area since the mid-1900s, which much of the immigration due to farmers working in the Wine County and agriculture of the San Jose's valleys.
 In San Jose, East San Jose, and Washington-Guadalupe are center of San Jose's Mexican and Central American communities.

 In Santa Rosa, there exists a large Hispanic, chiefly Mexican population in south Santa Rosa and west Santa Rosa.
 This includes the community of Roseland.
 There is also a presence of Latinos in Vallejo and Fairfield.
 In Oakland, the Fruitvale neighborhood is home to a large Mexican and Central American population, and there is a large population of Latinos in Richmond, with a population having initiated immensely since the 1980s.

+East Palo Alto is predominately Latino as well as Menlo Park.

 Canal District has Mexican and Guatemalan communities, and the Canal District is a center of Marin’s population.

 There are some Latino politicians from the Bay Area; Jesse Arreguín was elected the first mayor of a Bay Area city, population over 100,000; mayor of Berkeley elected in October 2015.

+Marin County, especially in San Rafael’s Canal Street district, has many Mexicans, Salvadorans and Guatemalans.

+Arts and celebrations

+San Francisco has a Cine+Mas Latino film festival, Carnaval celebrations, and Afro-Peruvian dance festivals.